-6.10 A roof will meet the requirement if it is designed and constructed in accordance with Clause 8.4 of BS 5250:2002141 and BS EN ISO 13788:2002142.
-Further guidance is given in the BRE Report BR 262143.

-6.11 The requirement will be met by the ventilation of cold deck roofs, i.e. those roofs where the moisture from the building can permeate the insulation.
+- 6.10 A roof will meet the requirement if it is designed and constructed in accordance with Clause 8.4 of BS 5250:2002139 and BS EN ISO 13788:2002140.
+Further guidance is given in the BRE Report BR 262141. - 6.11 The requirement will be met by the ventilation of cold deck roofs, i.e. those roofs where the moisture from the building can permeate the insulation.
 For the purposes of health and safety it may not always be necessary to provide ventilation to small roofs such as those over porches and bay windows.
-Although a part of a roof which has a pitch of 70° or more is to be insulated as though it were a wall, the provisions in this document apply to roofs of any pitch.

-6.12 To avoid excessive moisture transfer to roof voids gaps and penetrations for pipes and electrical wiring should be filled and sealed; this is particularly important in areas of high humidity, e.g. bathrooms and kitchens.
-An effective draught seal should be provided to loft hatches to reduce inflow of warm air and moisture.

-6.13 Because of the high internal temperatures and humidities, there is a particular risk of interstitial condensation in the roofs of swimming pools and other buildings in which high levels of moisture are generated; specialist advice should be sought when these are being designed.
+Although a part of a roof which has a pitch of 70° or more is to be insulated as though it were a wall, the provisions in this document apply to roofs of any pitch. - 6.12 To avoid excessive moisture transfer to roof voids gaps and penetrations for pipes and electrical wiring should be filled and sealed; this is particularly important in areas of high humidity, e.g. bathrooms and kitchens.
+An effective draught seal should be provided to loft hatches to reduce inflow of warm air and moisture. - 6.13 Because of the high internal temperatures and humidities, there is a particular risk of interstitial condensation in the roofs of swimming pools and other buildings in which high levels of moisture are generated; specialist advice should be sought when these are being designed.

-ROOFS (RESISTANCE TO SURFACE CONDENSATION AND MOULD GROWTH)
+Roofs (resistance to surface condensation and mould growth)

-6.14 A roof will meet the requirement if:

-- a. it is designed and constructed so that the thermal transmittance (U-value) does not exceed 0.35W/m2K at any point; and - b. the junctions between elements and the details of openings, such as windows, are designed in accordance with the recommendations in the report on robust construction details144, or follow the guidance of BRE IP17/01145 or MCRMA Paper 14146 for profiled metal roofing. - 139 MCRMA Technical Paper 6 Profiled metal roofing design guide, revised edition, 1996. - 140 MCRMA Technical Paper 9 Composite roof and wall cladding panel design guide, 1995. - 141 BS 5250:2002 Code of practice for the control of condensation in buildings. - 142 BS EN ISO 13788:2002 Hygrothermal performance of building components and building elements.
+- 6.14 A roof will meet the requirement if: - (a) it is designed and constructed so that the thermal transmittance (U-value) does not exceed 0.35W/m2K at any point; and - (b) the junctions between elements and the details of openings, such as windows, are designed in accordance with the recommendations in the report on robust construction details142, or follow the guidance of BRE IP17/01143 or MCRMA Paper 14144 for profiled metal roofing.

+BS 5250:2002 Code of practice for the control of condensation in buildings.

+BS EN ISO 13788:2002 Hygrothermal performance of building components and building elements.
 Internal surface temperature to avoid critical surface humidity and interstitial condensation.
+Calculation methods.

-Calculation methods. - 143 BRE Report BR 262 Thermal insulation: avoiding risks, 2002. - 144 Limiting thermal bridging and air leakage: robust construction details for dwellings and similar buildings, DTLR, 2001. - 145 BRE Information Paper IP17/01 Assessing the effects of thermal bridging at junctions and around openings, 2001. - 146 MCRMA Technical Paper 14 Guidance for the design of metal roofing and cladding to comply with approved document L2:2001, 2002.
+141 BRE Report BR 262 Thermal insulation: avoiding risks, 2002.

+142 Limiting thermal bridging and air leakage: robust construction details for dwellings and similar buildings, DTLR, 2001.

+143 BRE Information Paper IP17/01 Assessing the effects of thermal bridging at junctions and around openings, 2001.

+144 MCRMA Technical Paper 14 Guidance for the design of metal roofing and cladding to comply with approved document L2:2001, 2002.

+Appendix: British Standards referred to

+Appendix